You usually need your landlord's permission to make improvements to your private, council or housing association home.

 Council tenants usually have to pay for their own improvements.
 You might be able to get compensation for doing certain improvements, but only when your tenancy ends.

 You are usually responsible for decorating your home and don't need your landlord's permission.

 You will usually need your landlord's permission to make any improvements to a private rented home.
-This includes painting or redecorating.
-Get their agreement in writing.

 Your landlord might agree to improvements you want to make if you agree to put things back the way they were when you leave.